PowershellScripts/visualstudio-docs.pl-pl/docs/test/intellitest-manual/attribute-glossary.md

 <a name="pexassumenotnull"></a>
 ## <a name="pexassumenotnull"></a>PexAssumeNotNull

-Ten atrybut potwierdza, że nie może być wartością, której działalność **null**.
-Może zostać dołączony do:
+Ten atrybut potwierdza, że zarządzanych wartość nie może być **null**.
+Mogą być dołączane do:

 * **parametr** metody test sparametryzowany